What Affects Your Credit Score? The 5 Factors Every Parent Should Know

 A payment that’s 30 days late is a problem.
 One that’s 60 or 90 days late is a much bigger one.

-What surprises many people is that perfection isn’t required.
-Missing one payment years ago doesn’t doom your credit forever.
+What surprises many people is that perfection is not required.
+Missing one payment years ago does not doom your credit forever — what matters most is your pattern over time.

 What matters most is your pattern over time.